Politics of Berlin: Boroughs

 Berlin is divided into twelve boroughs (Bezirke), reduced from 23 boroughs before Berlin's 2001 administrative reform.
 Each borough has a number of localities (Ortsteile), which often have historic roots in older municipalities predating the formation of Greater Berlin on 1 October 1920 and were urbanised and incorporated into the city.
 Many residents strongly identify with their localities (or boroughs).
 Berlin has 96 localities, commonly made up of several city neighbourhoods (known as Kiez in the Berlin dialect).

 Each borough is governed by a council (Bezirksamt) with five councillors (Bezirksstadträte) and a borough mayor (Bezirksbürgermeister).
 The borough council is elected by the borough assembly (Bezirksverordnetenversammlung).
 The boroughs of Berlin are not independent municipalities; the borough governments' power is limited, and subordinate to the Berlin Senate.
 The borough mayors form a council of mayors (Rat der Bürgermeister, led by the city's governing mayor), which advises the Senate.
 The localities have no local government bodies, and the administrative duties of the former locality representative (the Ortsvorsteher) were assumed by the borough mayors.

 Sister cities

 Berlin maintains official partnerships with 17 cities.
 Town twinning between Berlin and other cities began with Los Angeles in 1967.
 East Berlin's partnerships were cancelled at German reunification, but later partially reestablished.
 West Berlin's partnerships were limited to the borough level.
 During the Cold War the partnerships reflected spheres of influence, with West Berlin partnering with Western capitals and East Berlin partnering primarily with cities of the Warsaw Pact and its allies.

 There are joint projects with a number of other cities, such as Belgrade, Copenhagen, Helsinki, Johannesburg, Shanghai, Seoul, Sofia, Sydney and Vienna.
 Berlin participates in international city associations such as the Union of the Capitals of the European Union, Eurocities, Network of European Cities of Culture, Metropolis, Summit Conference of the World's Major Cities, Conference of the World's Capital Cities.
-Its sister cities are:
+Its partner cities are: